irtimaled/BoundingBoxOutlineReloaded/README.md

 # BoundingBoxOutlineReloaded

-BoundingBoxOutlineReloaded is a mod for Minecraft 1.8 using Forge API.
+BoundingBoxOutlineReloaded is a mod for Minecraft 1.8 using Forge API or Minecraft 1.8.1 Vanilla.

 # Why did I make it?